 I ended a relationship about a year ago.
 I have always seemed to have a yeast infection when I went to doctors before.
 In my relationship I had went to the doctors before because of discharge and just told them I didn’t need to really be looked at because I know what it is.
 Well at the end of my relationship I went to the doctor to get a whole check-up.
-Come to find out that what I thought was a yeast infection turned out to be Trichomonas.
+Come to find out that what I thought was a yeast infection turned out to be trichomoniasis.
 I think I have had it for a couple of years now.
 I have gone to be treated for it two times.
 Each time it would go away and then come back.
 I was wondering if it was because I had it for such a long time?

 Dear Scared In The South,

-It might seem like a trichomonas infection is trying to trick you into more visits to the health care provider.
+It might seem like a trichomoniasis infection is trying to trick you into more visits to the health care provider.
 Trichomonas vaginalis, or trich, is a small organism (one cell) that causes an infection called trichomoniasis.
 Trichomoniasis is most commonly transmitted through sexual contact, but it can be picked up by non-sexually, too: warm, moist environments, like jacuzzis or shared baths, can sometimes host and possibly, though rarely, transmit the organism.
 It's true, the symptoms of trich can often resemble a yeast infection.